Wil-Ro/BlogPosts/posts/Useful Notes/Quotes.md

 - "How strange it is to be anything at all" - [Closeted gay christian child in the youtube comments of a twilight video](howStrangeItIs.jpg)
 - "Fix your heart or die" -Gordon from twin peaks to terfs
 - "This is an artist giving their all to their art" -kronenberg on trans people
+- "I declare that the capitalists are wrong.
+Human nature is to form bonds, to build together.
+This is why we have societies, technology, language.
+Do you know that the most developed parts of our brains are the language centers?
+They are freakishly large, evolved specifically to allow us to collaborate, share knowledge, build an understanding of the world together to collectively survive.
+We are a social species, and that is our strength." -Zach Tsiakalis-Brown in his [Squid Game is Radical and Heres Why](https://www.youtube.com/watch?v=hngipmtw28s&t=336s)

 ### Politics And Making Things
 - “the old world is dying, and the new world struggles to be born: now is the time of monsters.” -Antonio Gramsci